 - A. No person shall make unauthorized entry into any University building office, residence hall, parking lot, or other facility.
 Nor shall any person remain, without authorization, in any building after normal closing hours. - B. Unauthorized use of equipment is prohibited.
-This includes unauthorized use of computers and computer

-- C. Unauthorized entry into vehicles is prohibited. - D. Unauthorized use of bathrooms, exits, or windows is prohibited. - E. Unauthorized use or duplication of keys is prohibited. - F. Unauthorized use or possession of any parking permit (hang tag) is prohibited.
-A violation of these regulations may result in suspension. - G. Persons on University property or at University events shall provide their I.D.
+This includes unauthorized use of computers and computer programs.
+Attempts to access restricted records and programs are prohibited.
+Such actions are a violation of the Student Code of Conduct. - C. Unauthorized entry into vehicles is prohibited. - D. Unauthorized use of bathrooms, exits, or windows is prohibited. - E. Unauthorized use or duplication of keys is prohibited. - F. Unauthorized use or possession of any parking permit (decal) is prohibited.
+A violation of these regulations may result in suspension. - G. Persons on University property or at University events shall provide their I.D. when requested by a University official.